 1. Joint venture

-A collaborative agreement between two or more parties to fulfill the goals of construction projects by sharing risks and resources.
+A collaborative agreement between two or more parties to fulfil the goals of construction projects by sharing risks and resources.

 Partnering is an arrangement, which tries to create an effective management process between two or more organizations.
 This method allows for a win-win scenario for all parties.
 Because of that, there will be a reduction in disputes.